miketarpey/piper/README.md

 Piper functions accept and receive pandas dataframe objects.
 They can be used as standalone functions but are more powerful when used together in a [Jupyter](https://jupyter.org/) notebook cell to form a data pipeline.
-This is achieved by linking the functions using the __'>>'__ link operator within a cell using __%%piper__ magic command.

-Instead of the traditional pandas method of calling a method associated with an object, in this case showing the 'head' (first 5 rows) of the dataframe:
+Instead of the traditional the 'dot notation' or method calling technique from within an object, piper receives and passes on the dataframe object between functions using the piper magic command link operator (that is __'>>'__) within a cell.
+So, in traditional pandas, to see the first 5 rows of a dataframe:

 ```python
 df.head()
 ```

-Piper passes the result of the dataframe object as the first parameter to the next function in the pipeline that, in turn, both accepts and returns dataframe objects.
-So the equivalent of above with piper is:
+The equivalent in piper would be:

 ```python
 %%piper